dmora127/tutorial-ONT-Basecalling/README.md

 This tutorial guides you through the first step of a long-read sequencing analysis workflow — basecalling — using Oxford Nanopore data on the OSPool high-throughput computing ecosystem.
 You will learn how to:

-* Basecall raw Nanopore reads using the latest GPU-accelerated Dorado basecaller
+* Basecall raw Nanopore sequenced reads using the latest Dorado basecaller
 * Use the OSPool's GPU capacity to accelerate basecalling with Dorado
 * Break down massive bioinformatics workflows into many independent smaller tasks
 * Submit hundreds to thousands of jobs with a few simple commands
 * Use the Open Science Data Federation (OSDF) to manage file transfers during job submission

-All of these steps run across hundreds (or thousands) of jobs using the HTCondor workload manager and Apptainer containers to execute your software reliably and reproducibly at scale.
+The steps of this tutorial run across hundreds (or thousands) of jobs using the HTCondor workload manager and Apptainer containers to execute your software reliably and reproducibly at scale.
 The tutorial uses realistic genomics data and emphasizes performance, reproducibility, and portability.
 You will work with real data and see how high-throughput computing (HTC) can accelerate your workflows.

 ![Workflow_Diagram.png](.images/Workflow_Diagram.png)